pychap/peters-eleventy-netlify-site/src/index.md

 archiveButtonText: See all posts
 socialImage: ""
 ---
-A one-time wannabe Architect is introduced to User Interface, and ends up loving it!
+A one-time wannabe Architect is introduced to User Interface development, and ends up loving it!